splunk/public-o11y-docs/logs/intro-logconnect.rst

 What can I do with Log Observer Connect?
 ==============================================================
-The following table lists features available to customers who have integrated Splunk Enterprise or Splunk Cloud Platform with Log Observer, allowing them to use Log Observer Connect.
-If you have a Log Observer entitlement in Splunk Observability Cloud, see :ref:`get-started-logs` for a complete list of Log Observer features.
+The following table lists features available to customers who have integrated Splunk Enterprise or Splunk Cloud Platform with Splunk Observability Cloud, allowing them to use Log Observer Connect.

 .. list-table::
    :header-rows: 1